FOR EDUCATORS

 The narrative supports classroom analysis of:

-This text is particularly suited to units on moral philosophy, economic history, psychological realism, and the study of power and gender in historical fiction.
+This text is particularly suited to units on moral philosophy, economic history, psychological conflict and moral decision-making under institutional pressure, and the study of state authority, moral obligation, and constrained agency in historical fiction.
 It also supports comparative work on how love, duty, and ethical responsibility intersect within constrained social systems.

 Environmental Justice, Social Inequality, and Ethical Responsibility